Russian Visas: Frequently Asked Questions

 Can I get a Russian visa on arrival?

-No. Russian visas are only issued at Russian Consulates and Embassies (or, in some cases, at designated agencies sub-contracted by the Russian Ministry of Foreign Affairs).
+No. Russian visas are only issued by Russian consular departments or licensed visa centers.
 Moreover, depending on your nationality, you may not be able to apply for a Russian visa at all consular departments.
 As a rule of thumb, Russian consular departments will only issue visas to nationals who can prove that they are entitled to live in the country where they are applying for at least six months.
 Before ordering visa support documents, you should always check where you are going to make your visa application.